ianthehenry/cmd/README.md

 - `(cmd/group "docstring" & name command)` returns a command made up of subcommands created from `cmd/fn` or `cmd/group`.
 - `(cmd/main command)` declares a function called `main` that ignores its arguments and then calls `(cmd/run command (cmd/args))`.

-There are also some convenient helpers:
+There are also some convenience helpers:

-- `(cmd/peg ~(some :d))` returns a function that parses the given PEG or raises.
-You can use this to easily create custom type parsers.
+- `(cmd/peg ~(<- (some :d)))` returns a function that takes a string and parses it according to the given PEG, raising if the PEG fails to parse or if it does not produce exactly one capture.
+You can use this to easily create custom types.
 - `(cmd/defn name "docstring" [DSL] & body)` gives a name to a simple command.
 - `(cmd/defgroup name "docstring" & name command)` gives a name to a command group.

-However, you can integrate `cmd` into your project more by using some lower level helpers:
+You probably won't need to use any of these, but if you want to integrate `cmd` into an existing project you can use some lower level helpers:

 - `(cmd/spec DSL)` returns a spec as a first-class value.
 - `(cmd/parse spec args)` parses the provided arguments according to the spec, and returns a table of *keywords*, not symbols.
+Note that this might have side effects if you supply an `(effect)` argument (like `--help`).
 - `(cmd/run command args)` runs a command returned by `(cmd/fn)` or `(cmd/group)` with the provided arguments.
 - `(cmd/print-help command)` prints the help for a command.
 - `(cmd/args)` returns `(dyn *args*)`, normalized according to the rules described below.